JaimeQuezadaJr/rag-env/README.md

 - **Docker & Containerization**: Orchestrating multi-container applications with Docker Compose, configuring Nginx for reverse proxying, and managing LLM memory requirements
 - **Local LLMs**: Running models locally with Ollama, understanding model size/accuracy trade-offs, and crafting effective prompts for RAG responses

+**Real-World Applications**: This RAG architecture can be extended to power enterprise knowledge bases, legal document analysis, academic research assistants, customer support chatbots with documentation, and internal company wikis.
+The ability to query large document collections with source citations makes it valuable for any scenario requiring accurate, traceable information retrieval.

 ## Project Structure

 ```